raquelredo/Projects/Kaggle - Titanic survival prediction/Titanic_Script.md

     ##     Dr. Master.
 Miss.
 Mr.    Mrs.
     ##       1       4      36     119      17

-For the title containing a missing values, I will impute the mean of the value for each title group.
+For the title containing a missing values, I will impute the mean of the value for each title group;

 ``` r
 mean_mr <- mean(train$Age[grepl(" Mr\\.", train$Name) & !is.na(train$Age)])